mate-academy/react_phone-catalog/README.md

 1. Add `NotFoundPage` containing text `Page not found` for all the other URLs with the link to `HomePage`
 1. Implement `Phone was not found` state for the `PhoneDetailsPage` if there is no phone with a given `phoneId` on the server

-Replace https://Liubomyr19.github.io/react_phone-catalog with your Github username in the DEMO LINK and add it to the PR description
+Replace [DEMO LINK](https://Liubomyr19.github.io/react_phone-catalog/)with your Github username in the DEMO LINK and add it to the PR description